 Dusting…the endless battle.
 While dust sucks, what’s worse to me are the dust mites that come with it.
 I have a dust mite allergy, so keeping them under control is a must.
+Dust mites can cause an allergic reaction, especially in people with asthma.
 Thankfully there are naturally effective essential oils for dust mites.

 Before we get into that, lets learn a few basics.

 Here is a great description according to MayoClinic.org:

 “Dust mites, close relatives of ticks and spiders, are too small to see without a microscope.
 Dust mites eat skin cells shed by people, and they thrive in warm, humid environments.
 In most homes, such items as bedding, upholstered furniture and carpeting provide an ideal environment for dust mites.”